katelyngaler/MechaCar_Statistical_Analysis/README.md

 One-tailed, one-sample t-tests would be used to test this.
 A one-sample test would be used because we are comparing the test mean against an overall population-all cars in the class.
 It would be one-tailed because we want to show that the safety rating is greater, not just that it is different.
 If there is one specific competitor that MechaCar would like to show a competitive advantage over, a two-sample t-test would be appropriate.

 In order to test this, the MechaCar safety data and the population safety data would be needed.
-IIHS crashworthiness test results for the MechaCar as well as the results for all cars in the same class.
+Data like IIHS crashworthiness test results for the MechaCar as well as the results for all cars in the same class.